unm-historiography/metahistory/docs/loading-images.md

 Because you will need to copy the URL of where you got the image so that you paste in into your `source-url` parameter, make sure you're keeping track of the URL where you're images are from so you don't have to track them down later!

 ### Download and Rename Images
 When you find an image you like, download it to your computer.
-Frequently, images you download will have long and weird filenames that make it difficult to use, even within our repository.
+Frequently, images you download will have long and weird filenames.
 You should rename the image so it has a more human-readable name that will make it easier to troubleshoot later. **Use only lowercase and hyphens (not underscores or spaces) in your filename!**

 ### Put Images into YOUR Repository
 Once you have all your images downloaded, put them into YOUR fork of the metahistory repository in your own GitHub account.
-To do this, navigate to the  `images` folder, and then drag and drop your files onto your browser windows.
+To do this, navigate to the  `images` folder, and then drag and drop your files onto your browser window.

-It is much faster to drag and drop multiple files at once, since after you commit a new image, you end up at the repository home page (not the images folder).
+It is much faster to drag and drop multiple files at once, since after you commit a file (of any kind), you end up at the repository home page (not where you were, like the images folder).

-**Remember to click the green "Commit Changes" button to upload your images!**
+**Remember to click the green "Commit Changes" button to upload your images after you drag and drop them!**

 ## Image Code
 As you have already seen, we use a small block of code to help us keep the display of images and captions consistent and flexible.
 You already have this code in what you grabbed from the sample essay, but below you'll find explanations of what to change.

 ### Edit parameters carefully (IMPORTANT!)
 The parameters (class, width, caption) are self explanatory once you see the examples below, but note that: